 Very few of these accidents are “clean” and uncomplicated.
 As you can see from a hypothetical, this kind of accident is not all that far-fetched or rare.
 There can be so many moving parts in terms of what causes an accident and what causes the majority of the injuries.
 Liability may not necessarily rest on a single person or entity, so it’s vitally important to let law-enforcement and your legal representative do their due diligence in investigating the accident and gathering all the pertinent information about the accident, as well as before and after timelines, to paint an entire picture of what happened and the full result of the dominoes that fell.

-If you are injured in a mass-transit vehicle accident, filing a legal claim may involve suing several different entities, depending on the facts of the case.
+If you are injured in a mass-transit vehicle accident, filing a legal claim with a mass transit lawyer NYC may involve suing several different entities, depending on the facts of the case.
 No matter who you claim is liable, you as the victim will have to prove that each defendant acted negligently in order to win a case.
 You can win against one defendant even if you have three or four, and that one defendant may be forced to pay compensatory damages, but negligence has to be proven against each defendant individually.

 “Common carrier“ laws can be the “secret sauce” In winning a case against a public-transportation operator, vehicle manufacturer or any other entity involved in a mass-transit accident liability.
 That higher standard essentially lowers the bar for proving negligence, but again it takes a thorough investigation to ensure that all the defendants which may have liability are included in any claim.
 Otherwise, there may be an opportunity missed.